snissn/onlyswaps-docusaurus/docs/v2/getting-started/for-developers/frontend-quickstart.md

 ## Step 4: Build the Swap Component (Form Setup)

 We will create the main swap interface.
-This involves setting up `react-hook-form` and using the validation schemas provided by `onlyswaps-ui`.
+This involves setting up `react-hook-form` and using the validation schemas provided by `ONLYSwaps-ui`.

 ```tsx
 // src/app/SwapForm.tsx